JonathanSemelak/BESEL/README.md

 Check the tutorial folder for examples and a short tutorial!

 # Requirements
-This code requires NETCDF Libraries.
+This code requires NETCDF Libraries (libnetcdf libraries in conda)

 # Compilation
 Execute